 When you bring up your concerns, frame your statements from your perspective.
 Then, give your loved on a chance to respond.
 Ask them open-ended questions that require more than a “yes” or “no” answer.
 And then – listen.
 Give them the time and space, uninterrupted, to discuss their own frustrations and concerns.
 Chances are, they may have noticed changes too.

 When it comes down to it, facing hearing loss can be a daunting and scary experience.
 It is also a very isolating experience.
 Broaching the subject of hearing loss is the hard part.
 Once you and your loved one have acknowledged the change in their hearing abilities, the next steps are less difficult.

-You’ll want to encourage your loved one to schedule a hearing test, which will determine their current hearing abilities.
+Encouraging a loved one to get a hearing test will help determine their current hearing abilities.
 Offer your support as your loved one prepares for their hearing test: compile any medical information you may have, brainstorm a list of their daily activities, etc. These personal details will come in handy if hearing treatment is necessary.